-The results of the assessment, prepared on 1/31/2001, are noted below.
-Curtis Well #1 and #2, 4 susceptibility factors were rated high, 3 were rated medium, and 5 were rated low.
-The complete assessment report is available for review at the Water Utilities Department, 564 Nashua Street, Milford or by visiting the NH DES website at DES Drinking Water Source Assessment website at http://des.nh.gov/organization/divisions/water/d wgb/dwspp/dwsap.htm.
+The complete assessment report is available for review at the Water Utilities Department, 564 Nashua Street, Milford or visit the DES Drinking Water Source Assessment website at http://des.nh.gov/organization/divisions/water/d wgb/dwspp/dwsap.htm.

 How can I get involved?
-Contact the Water Foreman, Jim Young at iyoung@milford.nh.gov or 249-0664 for water system details or to report observations of illegal disposal of contaminants.
+Contact the Water Foreman at 249-0664 for water system details or to report observations of illegal disposal of contaminants.
 Public participation opportunities include attending meetings held by the Board of Water and Sewer Commissioners every other Tuesday, 6:00 p.m., at the Water Utilities Department, 564 Nashua Street, Milford.
 Should you have a matter requiring the Board's decision, please contact the Director, David Boucher, at 249-0661 or dboucher@milford.nh.gov.